dhyandeep/GaussianFitting/README.md

 Build the code from a folder. copy the dataset files "scans.csv" and "retention_time.csv" to the same folder.

-Build the project with visual studio and run the same.
+Run the executable.

 Wait for several minutes for reading the dataset.
 Then input the scan number to display table of intensity and m/z.

 It will output the following

-1. it will print the table for Intensity and retention for the range between the given limit of m/z.
+1. Table for Intensity and retention for the range between the given limit of m/z.

-2. it will print the peak values above 10e4,
+2. The peak values above 10e4,

-3. lower and upper bounds for the maximum peak will be printed.
+3. Lower and upper bounds for the maximum peak will be printed.

-4. it will print the coefficients of the gaussian which will fit this curve approximately.
+4. The coefficients of the gaussian which will fit this curve approximately.

 ## Built With